donnani/a1-irenealisjahbana/A1_Irene Alisjahbana.md

 https://docs.google.com/presentation/d/14duGwbwPZvuCNpZdu4EKMpnpZB_NZ8Z8cvqYGl_q2Tg/edit?usp=sharing

+DN: Nice maps, though it would add clarity to make the color schemes different for the average vs. total kbtu maps.

 #### Q8 In what ways do the results in or in the vicinity of your chosen zip code validate or contradict your expectations?

 I used Stanford’s ZIP code.
 Based on the images, it can be seen that Stanford has a very high average but has a very low total usage, which is similar to what I would expect.
 This is because Stanford is a campus and not a packed residential area where there would be lots of customers that use energy.
 Because there are not as many residents, the total energy usage is also low.
 But on the other hand, the fact that Stanford doesn’t have as many residents also cause the average energy usage to be really high.

+DN: We write similar explanations for this (I also used Stanford's zip code).
+Upon further reflection, I think the way PG&E collects "household" data would affect how Stanford's zip code is represented in the dataset.
+How do different Stanford departments and buildings pay their bill-s- what counts as an individual customer or household?
+I'd like to know the anwers to these questions to better understand Q8.

 #### Q9 Any other reactions to completing Pass One?
 What was especially challenging or surprising in the workflow?
 How might you expand on this analysis if you had more time?